What does ZEISS have to do with the moon landing and microchips?

 Further information at www.zeiss.com

-At the Jena site all four segments are represented by Semiconductor Manufacturing Technology, Medical Technology and Research Microscopy Solutions, the Planetariums unit and the Central Research area of ZEISS.
+At the Jena site, all four segments are represented: Semiconductor Manufacturing Technology, Medical Technology and Research Microscopy Solutions, as well as ZEISS Planetariums and the Central Research area of ZEISS.
 Jena is also the headquarters of the central service company for the production operations of the ZEISS Group.